 As mentioned earlier, 17% of survey respondents identified themselves as a current smoker.
-Of this group, 13% reported that they had tried quitting or reducing their smoking in the past, while 4% indicated that they had not attempted to stop or reduce their smoking.
-The rate of smokers who had not tried to change their behaviour is twice as high among those from a Māori (9%) or Pasific (8%) background than a European/Other (3%), or Asian (3%) background (see Figure 63).
+Of this group, 77% (or 13% of the total sample) reported that they had tried quitting or reducing their smoking in the past, while 23% (or 4% of the total sample) indicated that they had not attempted to stop or reduce their smoking.
+The rate of smokers who had not tried to change their behaviour is twice as high among those from a Māori (9%) or Pacific (8%) background than a European/Other (3%), or Asian (3%) background (see Figure 61).